Mowah-Chibuike/alx-low_level_programming/0x08-recursion/README.md

 - 4-pow_recursion.c: program returns the value of a number raised to another number
 - 5-sqrt_recursion.c: program returns the square root of a number
 - 6-is_prime_number.c: program checks if a number is prime or not

+#Advanced
+- 100-is_palindrome.c: program checks if a string is a palindome